Frequently Asked Questions

-Yavapai CASA for Kids Foundation is not a part of the CASA program.u00a0YC4KF is
+Yavapai CASA for Kids Foundation is not a part of the CASA program.

-Anyone can apply for a grant on behalf of a foster youth.u00a0 All applications must include the dependency date and the DCS case manageru2019s name and email address.
+Anyone can apply for a grant on behalf of foster youth, including the foster youth.
+All applications must include the dependency date and the DCS case manager’s name and email address.

 How do I get the supplemental or emergency clothing cards?